We are proud to announce that IMC 2019 is again able to support conference attendance by students with travel grants.

 How to Apply

-A resume with complete contact information and correct email address.
+A resume with complete contact information and correct e-mail address.

-A short personal statement (1 or 2 paragraphs, no more than 1 page) that includes information that the applicant feels is relevant to support his/her case, e.g., why the conference attendance is important to the applicant’s research and career development.
+A short personal statement (1 or 2 paragraphs, no more than 1 page) that includes information that the applicant feels is relevant to support their case, e.g., why the conference attendance is important to the applicant’s research and career development.
 It must include the estimated expenses for attending the conference (total, and breakdown by conference registration, travel, lodging, and meals).
 If you will be unable to attend IMC without a travel grant, please explain why this is the case.